restfb/restfb.github.io/_includes/documentation/messenger-welcome.md

 Parameter threadState = Parameter.with("thread_state", "new_thread");
 {% endhighlight %}

-Now a message object is created and added to our convenience object `CallToAction` to make the process a bit more easy.
+Now a message object is created and added to our convenience object `CallToAction` to make the process a bit easier.
 In our example we only create a simple text message, but it's possible to create more complicated objects.

 {% highlight java %}